winnie1994/spark/docs/docs/spark-viewpoint.md

 | **Parameter**     | Description |
 | ----------------- | ----------- |
-| **autoUpdate**    | Controls whether to auto-update its sort order whenever the ForgeRenderer updates the splats.
+| **autoUpdate**    | Controls whether to auto-update its sort order whenever the SparkRenderer updates the splats.
 If you expect to render/display from this viewpoint most frames, set this to `true`. (default: `false`)
 | **camera**        | Set a `THREE.Camera` for this viewpoint to follow. (default: `undefined`)
 | **viewToWorld**   | Set an explicit view-to-world transformation matrix for this viewpoint (equivalent to `camera.matrixWorld`), overrides any `camera` setting. (default: `undefined`)
 | **target**        | Configure viewpoint with an off-screen render target. (default: `undefined`)